 Blue curses, and Leaf bites her lower lip.
-Red's hand falls to his pokeball, worried what would the other two pidgey do when Bulbasaur grabs the third.
+Red's hand falls to his pokeball.
+What would the other two pidgey do when Bulbasaur grabs the third?
 Run, or attack?
 The bushes would provide some cover, but outnumbered the way he is, Bulbasaur might be seriously hurt before they can reach him.

 Red unclips Charmander's pokeball, though he doesn't release him yet, as the explosive sound might scare them away.
 "We'll throw them," he whispers to Leaf.
 "Bulbasaur will grab one, and when Charmander and Squirtle show up, the other two might run for it or get distracted."

-Blue nods, and Leaf bites her lower lip, eyes on the pidgey.
-They hop closer, a bit closer... and then one pecks at the bushes, grabbing a berry.
+Blue nods, and Leaf takes a deep breath, eyes on the pidgey.
+They hop closer... another hop... and then one pecks at the bushes, grabbing a berry.

 Red leaps to his feet and throws as hard as he can, yelling "Charmander, go!" as Blue does the same with Squirtle.
 The pokeballs soar through the air as the three pidgey explode into action, flapping and chirping in alarm as one of them struggles against the vines holding it.
 Bulbasaur keeps his target from flying away, but the other two are already pecking his vines to free their companion.